 Significant updates to this textbook include: important updates to reflect the most current research and new theories in the field, expansion of the chapter on cognition and memory, re-organization of Piaget and Vygotsky content into two separate chapters, a core section on teaching critical thinking skills, and the discussion of technology-based instructed has been significantly revised and expanded in this edition.

-By Pduncan on Jul 23, 2013
+By Amazon Customer on Jul 07, 2013

 By Hannah on Aug 08, 2012

 The author makes it seem like we are in a PLC teacher's meeting and she talks from a place of experience.
 The author uses funny anecdotes and personal experiences to give examples of the learning.
 The order of the book helps undersdtand the continuum of the learning theories.

 The most amazing textbook ever written!

 This is the best textbook I have ever used.
 It is engaging, VERY well written- basically- a page turner that will leave you with a true understanding of the concepts of cognitive science and learning.
 It is a joy to read, I have taken it with me for grad. school and will always have it close.
 Though it is an amazing reference tool to have around, this is really a joy to read--read it even if it is not for a class.
 I cannot say enough good things about this book.